 the tired host takes his shot of scotch

 – Which part is nude bathing? – asks she.

 La playa está abandonada.

 The beautiful boys are no longer.

-All poems on this post: © Miodrag Kojadinović
+Poetry in this post: © Miodrag Kojadinović

 Published with the permission of Miodrag Kojadinović